firebearstudio/magento2-import-export-sample-files/README.md

 # Magento2 import / export sample files

-In this repository we have gathered all sample files for Magento 2 import and export procedures.
-Every file has been tested with the different Magento 2 versions and latest release of Improved Import and Export extension.
+<p>In this repository we have gathered all sample files for Magento 2 import and export procedures.
+Every file has been tested with the different Magento 2 versions and latest release of Improved Import and Export extension.</p>
-Feel free to take full advantage of the sample files to learn what Magento 2 product attributes are required for successful import.
-Learn how to compose CSV, XML and Json tables if you are using Improved Import and Export extension.
+<p>Feel free to take full advantage of the sample files to learn what Magento 2 product attributes are required for successful import.
+Learn how to compose CSV, XML and Json tables if you are using Improved Import and Export extension.</p>
-Make sure to bookmark this page.
-The sample file list is updated often with every release of Improved Import and Export extension.
+<p>Make sure to bookmark this page.
+The sample file list is updated often with every release of Improved Import and Export extension.</p>

 <p align="center" />Up to date default <a href="https://github.com/magento/magento2/">Magento 2 Open Source (CE) & Commerce (EE, Cloud) import</a> / export CSV files &amp; sample files for <a href="https://firebearstudio.com/the-improved-import.html" title="Magento 2 Import & Export">Firebear Improved Import / Export extension</a> (CSV, XML, TXT)</p>